ChenWang1997/ChenWang1997.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I'm Chen Wang, currently a PhD candidate in Innovation & Information Management at the Faculty of Business and Economics, the University of Hong Kong.
+I'm Chen Wang, currently a PhD candidate in Innovation & Information Management at the Faculty of Business and Economics, the University of Hong Kong (HKU).

 I hold a Master’s degree in Industrial Engineering & Operations Research from University of California, Berkeley, and a Bachelor’s degree in Applied Mathematics from Tongji University.